carmelosammarco/GPSconverter/README.md

 At this point a GUI interface will pop up and you are ready to go!

-Below is what you are going to see for the MacOS (The GUI are a bit different for different OS and it is totally normal):
+Below is what you are going to see for the Macintosh Operative System (The GUI are a bit different for different OS because clearly the GUI is adapting the internal graphical libraries):

 <p align="center">
   <img width="" height="200" src="PIC/GUIs.png">